LEARN MARKETING Learn Marketing Facebook link Learnmarketing.net Instagram page link Learnmarketing link

 Level One: Core Product

 Level one is the most basic level and simply looks at what people set out to buy and what benefits the producer would like their product to offer buyers.
 For example a camera is expected to take pictures but there may be other benefits that the producer wants the buyer to enjoy such as a wide lens, face recognition and high definition videos.
 So prior to designing any product designers should list the core benefits the product needs to provide.
+Similarly, for a fitness tracker, the core benefit is tracking health metrics like steps and heart rate, but additional features like sleep tracking and activity reminders can also enhance the core experience.
+So, prior to designing any product, designers should list the core benefits the product needs to provide.

 Level 2: Actual Product